Erik Schlenker-Goodrich

 Senior Attorney (she/her)

-Barbara joined WELC in 2021 after 15 years working on water law and policy in Montana.
+Barbara is a senior attorney with the Western Environmental Law Center’s Rocky Mountains office in Helena.
 Originally from South Carolina, Barbara earned a B.A. in economics from the University of North Carolina-Chapel Hill and her law degree from the University of Montana School of Law.
-She previously worked to restore instream flows across Montana as a project manager and executive director of a statewide water trust.
-From 2010 through 2016, as the legal director for the Clark Fork Coalition, Barbara developed and advanced strategies for protecting and restoring the Clark Fork river watershed.
-She joined WELC after working as an attorney for the Montana Department of Natural Resources & Conservation for five years on water rights law and policy.
-Barbara works from our Rocky Mountains office and can be reached using the email form at the bottom of this page or 406-430-3023.
+She spent the first 15 years of her legal career in water, working to restore instream flows across Montana, serving as the legal director of the Missoula-based Clark Fork Coalition, and then as a staff attorney for the Montana Department of Natural Resources & Conservation.
+Barbara joined WELC in 2021 and works primarily on climate and energy related litigation.
+Her docket includes cases in state and federal courts and utility regulatory commissions focusing on stopping the impacts of fossil fuel development on the environment and communities.
+Barbara can be reached using the email form at the bottom of this page or 406-430-3023.

 Tannis Fox